Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 The Last 12 Months Of Insider Transactions At Akorn

-While Akorn insiders bought shares last year, they didn't sell.
-The chart below shows insider transactions (by individuals) over the last year.
+Over the last year, we can see that insiders have bought 110k shares worth US$450k.
+Akorn may have bought shares in the last year, but they didn't sell any.
+You can see a visual depiction of insider transactions (by individuals) over the last 12 months, below.
 By clicking on the graph below, you can see the precise details of each insider transaction!

-For a common shareholder, it is worth checking how many shares are held by company insiders.
-We usually like to see fairly high levels of insider ownership.
-It appears that Akorn insiders own 8.7% of the company, worth about US$16m.
+Looking at the total insider shareholdings in a company can help to inform your view of whether they are well aligned with common shareholders.
+A high insider ownership often makes company leadership more mindful of shareholder interests.
+It appears that Akorn insiders own 8.3% of the company, worth about US$45m.
 We've certainly seen higher levels of insider ownership elsewhere, but these holdings are enough to suggest alignment between insiders and the other shareholders.